Starinzk/voiceagent/DEPLOYMENT.md

 ### 4.1 Update API Endpoints
 If your backend is deployed separately, update any API calls in your frontend to point to the backend URL.

+For this project: the frontend only calls LiveKit JobService and uses LiveKit Cloud; the Python worker connects to LiveKit directly.
+No backend HTTP endpoint is required for the UI.

 ### 4.2 CORS Configuration
 Ensure your Python backend allows requests from your Vercel domain: